thedevsaddam/govalidator/README.md

 * `uuid_v3` The field under validation must be a valid UUID V3.
 * `uuid_v4` The field under validation must be a valid UUID V4.
 * `uuid_v5` The field under validation must be a valid UUID V5.
+* `list:email` The field under validation must be a list of valid emails.

 ### Add Custom Rules